vercel/next.js/readme.md

 </details>

 <details>
-<summary>Can I use Next with my favorite javascript library or toolkit?</summary>
+<summary>Can I use Next with my favorite Javascript library or toolkit?</summary>

 Since our first release we've had **many** example contributions, you can check them out in the [examples](./examples) directory
 </details>